 L. Gail Curtis, MPAS, PA-C, DFAAPA, of Winston-Salem, North Carolina is an Associate Professor and Vice Chair of the Department of Physician Assistant Studies at Wake Forest School of Medicine.
-She serves as Vice President and Speaker of the House of Delegates for the AAPA, and also is the recipient of North Carolina Academy’s Physician Assistant of the Year Award for 2013.
+She served as Vice President and Speaker of the House of Delegates for the AAPA, and also was the recipient of North Carolina Academy’s Physician Assistant of the Year Award for 2013.

 Curtis’ entire clinical and academic career has been at Wake Forest.
 She was initially hired in the ENT Department, then moved to Pulmonology, Family Medicine in 1984 and finally to PA Studies in 2007.
 She currently holds joint appointments in both Family Medicine and PA Studies.
 In each department, she has had significant non-clinical leadership roles including the administration of a Robert Wood Johnson asthma study, co-directing the Center for Health Promotion and serving as the Program Director for the Wake Forest University’s Weight Management Program.
 She became an instructor in the Wake Forest Department of Family Medicine in 1986 and was promoted to Assistant Professor in 1991.
 She was recruited to the Department of PA Studies in 2007 and promoted to Associate Professor in 2012.
 In 2011, she was named Vice Chair of the Department of Physician Assistant Studies.